 Those of you following the campaign to Save Coul Links will know that we’re part of a group of conservation organisations fighting to stop proposals for a golf course on this triple protected wildlife site.
 Coul Links is one of the Scotland’s national treasures and is designated as a SPA, Ramsar site and SSSI.
-Kate Bellew, our Senior Conservation Planner, explains why the fate of Coul Links is now in the hands of the Scottish Government and why we urgently need your to help.
+Kate Bellew, our Senior Conservation Planner, explains the latest news on the Coul Links campaign.

 Look out for content from @RSPBScotland on Twitter, and RSPB Scotland and RSPB Highlands & Islands on Facebook as well as messages from our conservation partners Buglife, Butterfly Conservation Scotland, Plantlife Scotland, Marine Conservation Society, National Trust for Scotland and Scottish Wildlife Trust.

 Please do like, share, retweet and engage with our campaign #SaveCoulLinks

 Last weeks Programme for Government announcement reflected the lack of commitment to a Good Food Nation Bill that the Scottish Government has been promising for years.
 Vicki Swales, RSPB Scotland's Head of Land Use Policy, explores the reasons why new food legislation is crucial.

 Why nothing less than a new food law will do